storesafe/cordova-sqlite-storage/README.md

   });
 ```

-To check the data using the single statement API:
+To check the data using the single SQL statement API:

 ```Javascript
   db.executeSql('SELECT count(*) AS mycount FROM DemoTable', [], function(rs) {